R. Kelly Is Reportedly Taking Donations To Secure Michael Jackson’s Lawyer Tom Mesereau

 — XXL Magazine (@XXL) August 25, 2019

 According to NBC News, Kelly refused to leave his jail cell earlier this month and failed to show up for a scheduled court appearance.
-The appearance was a pretrial hearing that involved updates on evidence for the trial and addressing bail.
+The appearance was a pre-trial hearing that involved updates on evidence for the trial and addressing bail.
 However, Greenberg said that the reports of Kelly refusing transport are “not 100-percent true.”

 “I don’t want to discuss matters that I discussed with the U.S. Marshals Service in open court,” he said.
 “Suffice it to say, the Marshal Service says that moving Mr. Kelly is a large undertaking.”